bazelbuild/continuous-integration/docs/ci-playbook.md

 ### MacOS

-Unfortunately we have to operate a number of physical Mac machines in our office.
+We are operating a number of physical Mac machines in our office.
 Please see go/bazel-ci-playbook if you're in the Google network.

 ## Deploying a new Bazelisk version